net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 # Random user comments
 ## I don't like your navballs!
-The brown/blue navball can be reverted to its stock texture by removing the `<KSP directory>\Principia\assets\navball_compass.png` file.
+The `<KSP directory>\Principia\assets\navball_compass.png` file can be removed and it will revert to the stock navball.
 The other textures cannot be removed (this would cause a crash), but you can replace them by any `png` you like, including the stock navball which can be found, e.g., in the [forums](http://forum.kerbalspaceprogram.com/index.php?/topic/138490-request-navball-map/#comment-2549941).
 Note that you may have to rotate the stock navball for some of our reference frames.

 There are also useful threads in the [forums](http://forum.kerbalspaceprogram.com/index.php?/topic/63113-making-high-contrast-nav-ball/&page=8) where users publish custom navballs.

-If you are simply dissatisfied with the colours, but like the general style, this repository contains *Mathematica* code to generate navballs, that you can tweak to your liking.
+If you are simply dissatisfied with the colours, but like the general style, this repository contains *Mathematica* [code](https://github.com/mockingbirdnest/Principia/blob/master/mathematica/navball.wl) to generate navballs, that you can tweak to your liking.

 ## Why don't you keep the planets on rails, it would improve performance?
 While "rails" (Keplerian evolution) is not entirely unrelated to something that *could* improve performance, it would do the exact opposite with the current choice of integrator.
 One still needs to compute the positions of all bodies every time the force on a spacecraft is needed, so the Keplerian evolution would have to be computed instead of the forces on the bodies.
 Given that the computation of Keplerian evolution is costly (one needs to solve [Kepler's equation](http://en.wikipedia.org/wiki/Kepler%27s_equation), which requires a big lookup table or a handful of trigonometric function evaluations) the quadratic-to-linear change is completely dwarfed by this cost for 20 or so massive bodies.